Strolling of the Heifers 2015 Locavore Index: Which states are most committed to locally-sourced food?

 - Food hubs, which are facilities that handle the aggregation, distribution and marketing of foods from a group of farms and food producers in a region.
 Food hubs are often cooperatively owned, though many are private enterprises.

-Sources for the data used in the Index includes three U.S. Department of Agriculture databases: farmers markets (updated monthly), food hubs, and the Farm-to-School Census; the U.S. Census bureau (July 2012 estimates of population); and the California-based local food resource directory LocalHarvest, a frequently-updated database of CSAs.
-Here is the complete data grid used in compiling the Index.
+Sources for the data used in the Index includes the three U.S. Department of Agriculture databases: farmers markets (updated monthly), food hubs, and the Farm-to-School Census; the USDA’s 2012 Census of Agriculture; the U.S. Census bureau (July 2012 estimates of population); and the California-based local food resource directory LocalHarvest, a frequently-updated database of CSAs.

 About Strolling of the Heifers:

-Strolling of the Heifers has been celebrating local farmers and local food since 2002, most visibly through its agriculturally-themed Strolling of the Heifers Parade, which takes place on June 7 in Brattleboro, Vt. as part of a full weekend of events.
+Strolling of the Heifers is a Vermont non-profit with the mission of connecting people with healthy local food, encouraging and facilitating innovation and entrepreneurship in the farm/food sector, and supporting the development of stronger local food systems and healthy, sharing, connected and resilient communities.
+It has been celebrating local farmers and local food since 2002, most visibly through its agriculturally-themed Strolling of the Heifers Parade, which takes place on June 6 in Brattleboro, Vt. as part of a full weekend of events.
 The parade features scores of well-groomed heifer calves led by future farmers, and is followed by an all-day festival, the Slow Living Expo, with food, entertainment and educational exhibits.
 “Stroll Weekend” is preceded by the Slow Living Summit, a conference focused on connected, resilient communities and sustainable living, which brings together concerned citizens from many organizations and sectors to explore and network around “slower” — more sustainable — approaches to many aspects of living ranging from food and agriculture to health and wellness.
-The Slow Living Summit takes place in downtown Brattleboro, June 4-6.
-One the web: www.StrollingoftheHeifers.com, www.SlowLivingSummit.org.
+The Slow Living Summit takes place in downtown Brattleboro, June 3-5, and this year is fully focused on farms, food and food systems.
+Strolling of the Heifers is also conducting a regional business planning competition to encourage the formation and growth of small farm- and food-based businesses, and is developing a farm and food business accelerator program.

 For further information about the Index, please contact Martin Langeveld, Strolling of the Heifers — email@example.com